 An individual who has received a Notice of Exclusion may timely request an administrative review of an exclusion order that is for a period greater than seven days.
-(The Seattle Public Library Policy #3j, Rules of Conduct Enforcement).
+Further instructions are outlined in the Administrative Procedure, Excluding Individuals from The Seattle Public Library.

-- Providing guidance regarding the range of possible periods of exclusion for particular violations, including factors such as the nature and seriousness of the violation and whether it is a first or repeat offense; and,
+- Providing guidance regarding the range of possible periods of exclusion for particular violations, including factors such as the nature and seriousness of the violation and whether it is a first or repeat offense.

 - Providing procedures for the administrative review of Notices of Exclusion.

 The Rules of Conduct applies to all Library patrons.
 The enforcement aspects of this policy apply to all authorized Library staff members and law enforcement officers.

 Board Policy, Rules of Conduct Enforcement and Administrative Review of Certain Exclusion Orders.